yqyeoh/techpass-tenant-docs/docs/roles.md

 # Roles
 Roles helps us identify the appropriate features that should be given to a TechPass user.
+A user can be given for more than one role but he/she can only assume 1 role at any given time.
+To switch to a different role, see [Switching Roles](#switching-roles).

 All users are will be given the "*User*" role by default.